itay-ye/Cline/workshop-notes.md

     cd InventoryApi
     ```
     This takes you into the main project folder.
-3.  **Try to Run It:** Now, let's try to start the API.
+3.  **Build the Project:** Let's try to build the API first.
 Type:
     ```bash
-    dotnet run
+    dotnet build
     ```
     Uh oh!
 You'll probably see some scary red error messages.
 Don't worry, this is on purpose!